-When there’s more than 24,000 unique Android devices, fragmentation favors the consumer who loves choices, but creates a massive headache for developers.
+When there are more than 24,000 unique Android devices, fragmentation favors the consumer who loves choices but creates a massive headache for developers.

 But what is Android fragmentation exactly, and how does it affect software testing development?
 Let’s look at the statistics.

 If you look at the iOS device series history, the variations between Apple iPhones are minute.
 While an effective testing strategy should include a few iPhone versions, there are still only some models that haven’t gone obsolete.
 If you’re looking at majority, where iPhones older than the 4 only hold about .03 percent of the smartphone market.

 However, though iPhone has lead the way for the look and build of today’s smartphones, the Android market does not match Apple’s consistency.